fenago/apache-cassandra/lab_2.md

 time-series data in a blazing fast fashion.
 TTL is another excellent feature to simplify data housekeeping.

-In the second half of this book, a complete stock quote technical analysis application will be developed to further explain the details of using Cassandra to handle time-series data.
+In the second half of this course, a complete stock quote technical analysis application will be developed to further explain the details of using Cassandra to handle time-series data.